SimeonAllmendinger/SyntheticImageGeneration/README.md

 ```

 ## Results
-Before running the code, create a directory to store the results:
+Before running the code for training, tuning and testing purposes, please create a directory to store the results:

 ```
 mkdir results